RedHatRanger/RHCE9Vagrant/rhce-practice-questions/OFFICIAL_RED_HAT_PRACTICE_LAB.md

 become_ask_pass=false
 EOF

-# 4. Create a templates directory on the Ansible controller:
+# 4. Create our directories on the Ansible controller:
 for i in {templates,roles,mycollections}; do mkdir -p /home/rhel/ansible-files/${i}; done

 # 5. Download and install the two collections from Ansible Galaxy: